max-alletsee/rstudio-themes/README.md

 # RStudio Theme Collection

 This is a collection of custom RStudio themes that offer alternatives to the default built-in themes.
-Below, you will find a list with 135 RStudio themes that have been created by users (116 dark themes, 19 light themes).
+Below, you will find a list with *129 RStudio themes* that have been created by users (110 dark themes, 19 light themes).

 You can find